8. Employee Responsibility

 The Washington Research Library Consortium expects its employees to behave in a professional, business-like manner at work, on WRLC premises, and whenever representing the WRLC.

-• Employees should report to work on time and prepared for the workday.
+• Employees should report to work on time.

-• Employees are expected to present a clean, neat, and tasteful appearance appropriate to their position whenever working or representing the WRLC.
+• Employees are expected to dress appropriately for their position whenever working or representing the WRLC.
+Employees who ride or operate heavy machinery must dress according to all OSHA guidelines.

 • Unauthorized use of WRLC resources, such as telephones, copiers, computers, fax machines, postage, courier services, office supplies, and other business equipment and supplies is prohibited.
 The WRLC recognizes that its employees may occasionally need to use WRLC-provided electronic resources for personal matters and does not wish to prohibit such use altogether.
 The overriding principle that should govern personal use of these resources is that reasonable and incidental unofficial use of WRLC electronic resources is authorized only so long as (i) the WRLC incurs no additional cost from that use, other than the minimal cost incurred from ordinary wear and tear and the use of minimal amounts of ink, toner, or paper; and (ii) the use does not inappropriately interfere with official business.